 We should note that the payment-for-order-flow model, which is used by some zero-commission brokers to generate income (rather than relying on commissions), could potentially create a conflict of interest between you and your broker.
 This could result in trade execution (like routing your orders to specific market makers) that might be unfavorable for you under certain market conditions, especially when using market orders (as opposed to limit orders, which seem to be less affected).

 Keep in mind that at some brokers, you could incur non-trading charges like withdrawal or inactivity fees.
-If you want to trade options, bonds or futures, then a transaction fee may also apply.
 Also, if you trade on margin, the margin rate charged by brokers can differ wildly.
 In the next chapter, we'll find out what these charges are at moomoo and how they compare with fees charged by its closest competitors.